Lesson 4: Debugging your code

 It’s rare that you will write a program that runs perfectly the first time.
 Even if you haven’t made any mistakes that prevent Visual Studio from building your plug-in, it’s quite likely that you made a mistake in your program logic that causes it to produce different results from the ones you expected.
 Errors in your code are called bugs, and the process of stepping through your code examining the program execution flow and variable values is called debugging.

-To debug your plug-in code, you’re going to have to launch AutoCAD from your Visual Basic Express debugger and load your plug-in into AutoCAD*.
+To debug your plug-in code, you’re going to have to launch AutoCAD from your Visual Studio Community debugger and load your plug-in into AutoCAD*.

 This is easy in the professional versions of Visual Studio – the My Project settings allow you to set the executable to launch when you start the debugger:

-However, that functionality isn’t exposed through the Express IDE.
+However, that functionality isn’t exposed through the Visual Studio Community IDE.
 This is why you created your project in Lesson 1 using the AutoCAD.NET Wizards, instead of creating it from first principles using the Class Library project.
-If you set the correct location for AutoCAD in the configuration dialog, then this setting will have been created for you even though you can’t change it through the Express user interface.
+If you set the correct location for AutoCAD in the configuration dialog, then this setting will have been created for you even though you can’t change it through the Visual Studio Community user interface.

 If for some reason, the project Wizard didn’t set this correctly, or you decided to use a Class Library project, you can manually set AutoCAD 20xx to be launched by the debugger by following these instructions.